KnHoehn/JavaTextBasedGame/README.md

 Structural enhancements include:

 1. Porting the game from Python to Java.
-2. Implemnting Object Oriented Programming.
+2. Implementing Object Oriented Programming.
 3. Unit testing.
 4. Connecting to a database.
 5. Modularizing.